Inkognita/node-map-reduce/README.md

 ## Basic node.js implementation of distributed Map/Reduce

 The implementation includes the example of Map/Reduce operation in a Master/Slave setup.\
-Each slave node has the data represented as HashMap<key, value> and the function to map it to.\
+Each slave node has the data represented as HashMap<key, value> and the function to map it to.
-Master/reduce node gathers the data from all connected nodes, does the groupby Key op. and reduces the values for the same key.\
+Master/reduce node gathers the data from all connected nodes, does the groupby Key op. and reduces the values for the same key.
 The output is a HashMap<key, reduced_value>.
-___

 Each node has a name and the data passed through shell arguments when running the process.
-For the sake of simplicity data is represented as values in `<code>`range(from, to)` (see in Docs sec.)
+For the sake of simplicity data is represented as values in `range(from, to)` (see in Docs sec.)

 #### Docs